New England Journal of Medicine November 08, 2018

 Setting

-Outcome All-cause mortality at 90 days
+Outcome All-cause mortality within 90 days.

 Study Limitations